bbennett80/SIR/README.md

 # SIR
-simple SIR model implemented with streamlit
+Simple SIR model as described by Jeremy Howard, implemented with streamlit.